– Activities to avoid and change,

 Avoid sleeping on your side.
-This presses into the trigger point with moderate pressure which activates the pattern so that its referral pattern is difficult to release without getting up and moving around for a while.
+This position presses into the trigger point with moderate pressure which activates the pattern so that its referral pattern is difficult to release without getting up and moving around for a while.

-If you cannot sleep on your back, this three-quarter face down position works when the front corner of the hip is on the mattress.
+If you cannot sleep on your back, this three-quarter face-down position works when the front corner of the hip is on the mattress.

 Test this to see how effective it is before you rely on it to sit in the front row of Les Mis.

-The tennis ball treatment for glutes may be effective in releasing this trigger point.
+The tennis ball treatment for glutes can be very effective in releasing this trigger point.
 Focus on using the ball near the front corner of the crest of your hip where it creates this referral pattern.
 If you aggravate it, stretch it under a hot shower. plant your foot and push your hip toward the aggravated side to stretch it.

 Most people overwork this and need some ice afterward.
 It’s a good idea to ice this afterward even if you didn’t overwork this.

-Pigeon does a good job of opening those anteriolateral gluteal muscles.
-This yoga practitioner gets the hip of her back leg close to the mat to open up the TFL and anterior bellies of gluteus minimus and gluteus medius.
+Pigeon does a good job of opening those anterolateral gluteal muscles.
+This yoga practitioner gets the hip of her back leg close to the mat to open up the TFL and anterior bellies of the gluteus minimus and gluteus medius.
 Go for getting that hip down by extending the hip, instead of arching the low back.